qhull/qhull/README.txt

 Compiling Qhull with cygwin on Windows

   To compile Qhull with cygwin
-  - Download and extract Qhull (either GitHub or the .tgz or .zip file)
+  - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Install cygwin (http://www.cygwin.com)
   - Include packages for gcc, make, ar, and ln
   - make